Postdoctoral Fellow, Dept. of Plant Biology, UC Davis (Mentor: Prof. Stacey L Harmer)

-Dr. Atamian is an assistant professor of biological sciences.
-His research interests broadly aim at understanding the molecular mechanisms of plant interactions with various biotic stresses and daily environmental fluctuations.
-He uses high throughput sequencing and molecular approaches together with physiological field experiments to better understand genotype x environment interactions.
+Dr. Atamian’s research interests broadly aim at understanding the molecular mechanisms of plant interactions with the environment.
+These include biotic interactions (insects, bacteria, fungi, nematodes) and various biotic stresses (drought, cold, heat) as well as daily environmental fluctuations.
+He uses high throughput sequencing and molecular approaches together with physiological field experiments to better understand plant genotype x environment interactions.

 Biotic, abiotic, plant, genotype, transcriptome, genome, circadian clock, microbiome, hormone, light, temperature, pest, pathogen